leanngward/ComparitiveGenomicsThesisPipeline/RunEvolutionModels/OrthoGroup_Parsing_Scripts/README.md

 	How it Works: Removes stop codons and translates the nucleotide sequence files within each subdirectory.
 Creates new files named:
 	"protein_[filename]"

-##### 4. curate_pipeline.sh (also updated to lugh_curate_pipeline.sh)
+##### 4. curate_pipeline.sh [name for directory of gene trees]
 	MUST BE IN THE DIRECTORY TO RUN
-	MUST CREATE TREE FILE DIRECTORY AND EDIT PATH FOR IT
 	Need: Directory filled with subdirectories, each subdirectory should be named as the ORTHOGROUP/genegroup (the result directory from rename_orthogroup_genes.py).
+Provide name of the directory where gene trees should be copied.
 	      Each subdirectory should only contain the nucleotide fasta file and the protein fasta file.
 Named like they from rename_orthogroup_genes.py and translate_sequences.py (for example, OG0001832.fa and protein_OG0001832.fa)
 	NOTES: Remember to make the following edits per run: change the out directory location for tree files to be copied to